sinankeskin/ember-lightpick/README.md

   },
   locale: {
     buttons: {
-      prev: '&leftarrow;',
+      prev: "&leftarrow;",
-      next: '&rightarrow;',
+      next: "&rightarrow;",
-      close: '&times;',
+      close: "&times;",
-      reset: 'Reset',
+      reset: "Reset",
-      apply: 'Apply',
+      apply: "Apply",
     },
     tooltip: {
-      one: 'day',
+      one: "day",
-      other: 'days',
+      other: "days",
     },
     tooltipOnDisabled: null,
     pluralize: function(i, locale){
       if (typeof i === "string") i = parseInt(i, 10);
-      if (i === 1 && 'one' in locale) return locale.one;
+      if (i === 1 && "one" in locale) return locale.one;
-      if ('other' in locale) return locale.other;
+      if ("other" in locale) return locale.other;

-      return '';
+      return "";
     },
   }
 };